William Pitt the Younger: Education

 Suffering from occasional poor health as a boy, he was educated at home by the Reverend Edward Wilson.
 An intelligent child, Pitt quickly became proficient in Latin and Greek.
-He was admitted to Pembroke College, Cambridge, on 26 April 1773, a month before turning fourteen.
+He was admitted to Pembroke College, Cambridge, on 26 April 1773, a month before turning fourteen, going up to Cambridge in October 1773.
 He studied political philosophy, classics, mathematics, trigonometry, chemistry and history.
-At Cambridge, Pitt was tutored by George Pretyman, who became a close personal friend.
+At Cambridge, Pitt was tutored by George Pretyman Tomline, also at Pembroke College, who became a close personal friend and looked after Pitt whilst at University.
 Pitt later appointed Pretyman Bishop of Lincoln, then Winchester, and drew upon his advice throughout his political career.
 While at Cambridge, he befriended the young William Wilberforce, who became a lifelong friend and political ally in Parliament.
 Pitt tended to socialise only with fellow students and others already known to him, rarely venturing outside the university grounds.
 Yet he was described as charming and friendly.
 According to Wilberforce, Pitt had an exceptional wit along with an endearingly gentle sense of humour: "no man ... ever indulged more freely or happily in that playful facetiousness which gratifies all without wounding any."
+An example of Pitt's innocent wit was recorded by Sir John Sinclair.
+In the early years of Pitt's ministry there was great interest in the new young First minister.
+Sinclair was required to write an account of Pitt to satisfy foreign curiosity when he was abroad.
+At the end of a long description of Britain's eminent leader he added: ‘Of all the places where you have been, where did you fare best?’
+My answer was, ‘In Poland; for the nobility live there with uncommon taste and splendour; their cooks are French,- their confectioners Italian, - and their wine Tokey.’
+He immediately observed, ‘I have heard before of The Polish diet.’

-In 1776, Pitt, plagued by poor health, took advantage of a little-used privilege available only to the sons of noblemen, and chose to graduate without having to pass examinations.

-Pitt's father was said to have demanded him to continually translate aloud classical literature into English and declaim upon previously unknown topics in effort to develop his oratory skills.
+In 1776 Pitt, plagued by poor health, took advantage of a little-used privilege available only to the sons of noblemen, and chose to graduate without having to pass examinations.
+Pitt's father was said to have insisted that his son spontaneously translate passages of classical literature orally into English, and declaim impromptu upon unfamiliar topics in an effort to develop his oratorical skills.
 Pitt's father, who had by then been raised to the peerage as Earl of Chatham, died in 1778.
-As a younger son, Pitt the Younger received only a small inheritance.
+As the younger son, Pitt received only a small inheritance.
+In the months following the death of the Earl of Chatham, Pitt was forced to defend his father's reputation.
+This came about when the Bute family made claims that the late Lord had sought out the Earl of Bute with the desire to form a political coalition.
+Pitt although just over nineteen years of age publicly argued that this was not the case.
+Faced with Pitt's arguments the Bute family backed off and ceased making their claims.
 He acquired his legal education at Lincoln's Inn and was called to the bar in the summer of 1780.